mizuki-nana/coreVM/README.md

 One is to use coreVM as the underlying runtime for the [HEX programming language](http://www.github.com/yanzhengli/hex) that I worked on a while ago.
-This was actually the initial goal of the project before its inception.
+This was actually one of the initial goals of the project before its inception.

 The second idea is to have a port of Python that runs on coreVM, as I've always wanted to join the Python family that's comprised of many flavors of the language.
 It will be interesting to see the differences in stability, performance, and many other aspects across the major flavors of the language, such as CPython, PyPy, Pyston, Jython, and IronPython.
 Hopefully I will come up with a good name of my variant by then.

 ## Compilation Environments